 Consulting, labour, and professional fees are higher than the same comparative prior period.
-The increase is primarily attributed to an increase in the salaries expense from the employment for senior staff and management.
-In Q215, the Company also increased its use of professionals and consulting expenses compared to Q214.
+The increase is primarily attributed to an increase in the salaries expense from the employment for senior staff and management and the payment of directors fees during the period.
+During Q213, the Company terminated some staff and re-negotiated employment agreements with senior staff and management in efforts to minimize the Company's operating costs.
+In Q115, the Company also increased its use of professionals and consulting expenses compared to Q114.
 In July 2014, the Company paid each director of the Company a \$25,000 directors' fee.
 The directors of the Company suspended their cash compensation from January 1, 2013 to June 2014 in order to assist the Company in its plans to control its operating costs.